therusetiawan/pinger/README.md

 Pinger
 ======

-CLI command to ping some host and send notification if the host unreached
+CLI command using PHP to ping some host and send notification if the host unreached

 Configuration